 You’ll never know how a contract can protect you until you meet a stubborn client.
-As a DJ, you need a DJ contract that clearly outlines your terms of work to be on the safe side.
-Working without a contract is costly.
+As a DJ, you need a free DJ contract template that clearly outlines your terms of work to be on the safe side.
+Working without a simple DJ contract template is costly.

-Here are some things you need to keep in mind when writing a DJ contract.
+Here are some things you need to keep in mind when writing a free DJ contract template.

 This is one of the most important parts of a DJ contract.
 It’s important to be so specific in terms of what you’ll be doing for your client: